 Dr. Gill Levitt

-Honorary Consultant Oncologist, Great Ormond Street Hospital for Sick Children NHS Foundation Trust, London, UK
+Honorary Consultant Paediatric Oncologist, Great Ormond Street Hospital for Sick Children NHS Foundation Trust, London, United Kingdom

 Conference Topic: Session 5 - Lessons from paediatric oncology: How to organize long-term cardiovascular surveillance in cancer survivors

 Dr. Teresa Lopez-Fernandez, MD

 Noninvasive Cardiologist, Cardiac Imaging Unit and Cardio-oncology Unit, La Paz University Hospital, Madrid, Spain